-3-C. Prior to construction activities, the project implementation agencies shall the Native American Heritage Commission (NAHC) to determine whether known onal Cultural Properties (TCPs) and/or sacred sites are in the project area.
-The will then identify specific Native American groups or individuals to be contacted y have concerns or additional information.
-A records search shall be conducted by a darchaeologist at the SCCIC to identify archaeological sites and previous surveys ned within the project area.
-A qualified archaeologist shall be retained to conduct ological surveys if necessary, depending on the resource sensitivity of the area.
-If es are determined to be present, the archaeologist will make recommendations Significant residual impacts could remain after mitigation for some projects included in the Proposed Plan. ng what work is required to determine their significance. action activities shall be conducted to avoid archaeological resources.
-If this is not a, impacts on the resources will have to be assessed and mitigated prior to ction.
-Mitigation measures could include intensive documentation, subsurface and construction monitoring by a qualified archaeologist of all earthmoving es.
-3.D.
-Project implementation agencies shall stop construction activities and tion if cultural resources are encountered until a qualified archaeologist can assess and determine its significance.
+Potential Environmental Impacts Mitigation Measure Level of Significance Impact 4.3-2.
+Earthmoving construction activities as a result of implementing the Proposed Plan have the potential to impact archaeological resources.
+MM 4.3-C. Prior to construction activities, the project implementation agencies shall consult the Native American Heritage Commission (NAHC) to determine whether known Traditional Cultural Properties (TCPs) and/or sacred sites are in the project area.
+The NAHC will then identify specific Native American groups or individuals to be contacted that may have concerns or additional information.
+A records search shall be conducted by a qualified archaeologist at the SCCIC to identify archaeological sites and previous surveys performed within the project area.
+A qualified archaeologist shall be retained to conduct archaeological surveys if necessary, depending on the resource sensitivity of the area.
+If resources are determined to be present, the archaeologist will make recommendations regarding what work is required to determine their significance.
+Significant residual impacts could remain after mitigation for some projects included in the Proposed Plan.
+Construction activities shall be conducted to avoid archaeological resources.
+If this is not possible, impacts on the resources will have to be assessed and mitigated prior to construction.
+Mitigation measures could include intensive documentation, subsurface testing, and construction monitoring by a qualified archaeologist of all earthmoving activities.
+MM 4.3.D.
+Project implementation agencies shall stop construction activities and excavation if cultural resources are encountered until a qualified archaeologist can assess Impact 4.3-3.
+Earthmoving construction activities as a result of implementing the Proposed Plan have the potential to impact paleontological resources. the find and determine its significance.
 If required, salvage operations shall be conducted.
-3-E. As part of the environmental review for each individual project, a qualified ologist shall be retained by the lead agencies to conduct a locality search and to and evaluate areas with the potential to yield paleontological resources.
-A field shall also be conducted in these areas if appropriate.
-The findings of the ological assessment shall be incorporated into the environmental document.
-Significant residual impacts could remain after mitigation for some projects included in the Proposed Plan. ossible, a management plan outlining how resources will be salvaged shall be d for areas of high sensitivity.
-These areas shall be monitored by a qualified ologist during construction activities.
-Any fossil remains encountered shall be at an appropriate institution where they can be studied and/or displayed.
-3-G. If unknown paleontological resources are encountered, all construction d determine its significance.
-If required, salvage operations shall be conducted. states that no further disturbance shall occur until the County Coroner has made a nation of origin and disposition pursuant to State Public Resources Code Section Significant residual impacts could remain after mitigation for some projects included in the Proposed Plan.
-3 ii 1 3 0 7 S 0 3 0 C 0 3 S ii g what work is required to determine their significance. ction activities shall be conducted to avoid archaeological resources.
-If this is not a impacts on the resources will have to be assessed and mitigated prior to stion.
-Mitigation measures could include intensive documentation, subsurface and construction monitoring by a qualified archaeologist of all earthmoving s.
-6.D.
-Project implementation agencies shall stop construction activities and ion if cultural resources are encountered until a qualified archaeologist can assess and determine its significance.
+MM 4.3-E. As part of the environmental review for each individual project, a qualified paleontologist shall be retained by the lead agencies to conduct a locality search and to identify and evaluate areas with the potential to yield paleontological resources.
+A field survey shall also be conducted in these areas if appropriate.
+The findings of the paleontological assessment shall be incorporated into the environmental document.
+Significant residual impacts could remain after mitigation for some projects included in the Proposed Plan.
+MM 4.3-F. Construction activities shall avoid any known paleontological resources.
+If this is not possible, a management plan outlining how resources will be salvaged shall be prepared for areas of high sensitivity.
+These areas shall be monitored by a qualified paleontologist during construction activities.
+Any fossil remains encountered shall be curated at an appropriate institution where they can be studied and/or displayed.
+MM 4.3-G. If unknown paleontological resources are encountered, all construction activities shall be halted and the area avoided until a qualified paleontologist can assess the Impact 4.3-4.
+Earthmoving construction activities as a result of the Proposed Plan have the potential to impact archaeological human remains. find and determine its significance.
 If required, salvage operations shall be conducted.
-6.E.
-As part of the environmental review for each individual project, a qualified ologist shall be retained by the lead agencies to conduct a locality search and to and evaluate areas with the potential to yield paleontological resources.
-A field shall also be conducted in these areas if appropriate.
-The findings of the ological assessment shall be incorporated into the environmental document.
-6.F.
-Construction activities shall avoid any known paleontological resources.
-If this possible, a management plan outlining how resources will be salvaged shall be dologist during construction activities.
-Any fossil remains encountered shall be at an appropriate institution where they can be studied and/or displayed.
-6.G.
-If unknown paleontological resources are encountered, all construction is shall be halted and the area avoided until a qualified paleontologist can assess the determine its significance.
-If required, salvage operations shall be conducted.
-6.H.
-If human remains are encountered, State Health and Safety Code Section states that no further disturbance shall occur until the County Coroner has made a
+MM 4.3-H. If human remains are encountered, State Health and Safety Code Section 7050.5 states that no further disturbance shall occur until the County Coroner has made a determination of origin and disposition pursuant to State Public Resources Code Section 5097.98.
+The County Coroner must be notified of the find immediately.
+If the remains are Significant residual impacts could remain after mitigation for some projects included in the Proposed Plan.